This section explains how Cloud-Based Monitoring works with your Qumulo cluster.

 How Cloud-Based Monitoring Works

-Cloud-Based Monitoring (which includes Nexus Monitoring functionality) sends telemetry data to Qumulo to allow the Qumulo Care team to monitor your Qumulo cluster proactively.
+Cloud-Based Monitoring (which includes Nexus Monitoring functionality) sends telemetry data to Qumulo to allow the Qumulo Care Team to monitor your Qumulo cluster proactively.
+All connections are encrypted with TLS.

 Cloud-Based Monitoring and Nexus Monitoring don’t collect file names, path names, client IP addresses, or account credentials.